 Murder, Mina and Mandylor

-When she was a teenager Mina (Ashley Scott - Holiday Road Trip) and Reese (Louis Mandylor - Darkness Descends) were in love, but it was over when after breaking in to a mansion the owner is accidentally killed by Mina only for Reese doing the time for the crime.
+When she was a teenager Mina (Ashley Scott - Holiday Road Trip) and Reese (Louis Mandylor - Darkness Descends) were in love, but their romance ended when after breaking in to a mansion the owner is accidentally killed by Mina only for Reese ending up serving time for the crime.
 22 years later and having got married and now living a happy life with Sheriff Ben Gardner (Nick Baillie - A Surrogate's Terror), helping those who are in need, Mina finds her past coming back to haunt her when Reese is released from prison and he comes looking for her.
-But instead of justice Reese wants to get back with Mina, just as they were when he went down, and so he needs to get rid of the Sheriff to have the life he dreamt about all those years inside.
+But instead of justice Reese wants to get back with Mina, just as they were when he went down, and so he needs to get rid of the Sheriff to have the life he dreamt about all those years whilst inside.

-"Broken Promise", which was aired in the UK as "Nightmare from the Past", is a movie with one interesting idea and a couple of okay ones, but in the end only manages to be a typical made for TV thriller.
+"Broken Promise", which was aired in the UK as "Nightmare from the Past", is a movie with one interesting idea and a couple of okay ones, but in the end only manages to be another typical made for TV thriller.
 That interesting idea surrounds Reese who as a teen went to prison when Mina accidentally killed a guy whose home they broke into.
 Why?
 Well as it turns out he was head over heals in love with her and even back then had imagined a future together.
-So when he gets out of prison he plans to carry on where they left off to the point he shows up in his old Camino, which looks in surprisingly good condition.
-The idea that in his mind those 22 years didn't happen has great potential for some crazy goings on but unfortunately it is not fully explored.
+So when he gets out of prison he can only think about carrying on where they left off to the point he shows up in his old Camino, which it has to be said looks in surprisingly good condition.
+It is the idea that in his mind those 22 years didn't happen has great potential for some crazy goings on but unfortunately it is not fully explored.